 It’s a topic few like to talk about.
-From the throw-away sexist remark in the school grounds and sexual harassment on the streets to social media stalking to violence against women in the home; family violence and violence against women impacts all our lives.
+From the throw-away sexist remark in the school grounds and sexual harassment on the streets to social media stalking and violence against women in the home; family violence and violence against women impacts all our lives.

 The first Royal Commission into Family Violence held in Victoria in 2015 has changed the way we respond to and prevent family violence.
 It is now acknowledged that everyone in the community has a role to play.